US revises down last quarter’s economic growth to 2.7% rate

 The government had previously estimated that the economy grew at a 2.9% annual rate last quarter.

-The Commerce Department’s revised estimate of last quarter’s gross domestic product — the economy’s total output of goods and services — marked a deceleration from the 3.2% growth rate from July through September.
-While overall growth was solid in the fourth quarter, business spending barely rose, and consumers spent cautiously, suggesting that the economy lost momentum at the end of 2022.
+The Commerce Department’s revised estimate of the fourth quarter’s gross domestic product — the economy’s total output of goods and services — marked a deceleration from the 3.2% growth rate from July through September.

+Thursday’s report revised down the government’s estimate of consumer spending growth in the October-December quarter, from a 2.1% rate to 1.4%.
+That was the weakest such showing since the first quarter of last year.

+Business spending also slowed in the fourth quarter, suggesting that the economy lost momentum at the end of 2022.

-More recent data issued this month, though, shows that the economy has since rebounded.
+More recent data, though, shows that the economy has since rebounded.
 Consumers boosted retail sales in January by the most in nearly two years, and employers added a surprisingly outsize number of jobs.
 The unemployment rate reached 3.4%, the lowest level since 1969.

 Some of the surprisingly strong economic gains in January likely reflected much warmer-than-usual weather.
 Few economists expect similar outsize gains in hiring or spending in the coming months.
 Most analysts think growth is slowing to a roughly 2% annual rate in the current January-March quarter.

 And the Federal Reserve is expected to keep raising its benchmark interest rate over the next few months and to keep it at a peak through year’s end to try to defeat still-high inflation.
+Minutes from its last policy meeting released Wednesday showed that all 19 Fed officials favored raising rates at the next two meetings.

+“From the Fed’s perspective, a slowdown in the economy is anticipated and will be welcome news,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics, a consulting firm.
+“However, even as growth slows, a focus on lowering elevated inflation means rates will move up further and will remain higher for longer.”

 Higher borrowing costs make mortgages, auto loans and credit card borrowing more expensive.
 Those higher rates could discourage consumers and businesses from spending, hiring and investing and could eventually push the economy into a recession.